elecfreaks/learn-en/microbitKit/iot_kit/IOT_bit_case02.md

 ## Think
 ---

-How can you count the average noise db in a minute ?如何统计一分钟内平均分贝数。
+How can you count the average noise db in a minute?

 ## Questions